MetricsReliability/ASE/README.md

 # Metrics Reliability Project

-In this project, we are going to evaluate reliability of file-level and change-level defect prediction by conducting an exploratory analysis.
+In this project, we are going to evaluate the reliability of file-level and change-level defect prediction by conducting exploratory analysis.

 ## Project's structure

 This project contains five packages as follows:
-- benchmarks: for performance evaluationa and validation
+- benchmarks: for performance evaluation  and validation
-- configuration_files: storing desgined experiment as configuration files
+- configuration_files: storing designed experiment as configuration files
 - data_collection_manipulation: handling input and output operations on disk
 - datasets: storing datasets for defect prediction
 - output: saving results